signladmin/master/docs/intermediate-guide/pi-pool-tutorial/pi-node-full-guide/environment-setup.md

 {% endhint %}

 {% hint style="warning" %}
 You must reload environment files after updating them.
-Same goes for cardano-node, chamges to the topology or config files require a cardano-service restart.
+Same goes for cardano-node, changes to the topology or config files require a cardano-service restart.
 {% endhint %}

 ```bash